 The Phantom Spark uses 10.1 ounces of 800+ fill down to achieve its 28°F temperature rating and is on the warmer side of 30-degree bags.
 While it's rated as such, our testing team agrees with the rating.
 During our real-world testing, we found that this model was noticeably warmer than nearly all of the other 30F bags we tested (and even a majority of the 25°F models).

-We only included one 30°F model in our fleet, the Western Mountaineering MegaLite, which offered comparable warmth for a similarly rated model.
+The Western Mountaineering MegaLite offered comparable warmth for a similarly rated model.
 The Phantom Spark offers a slightly-above-average amount of insulation for its temperature rating.
 When you take into consideration the amount of insulation, coupled with its slightly higher-than-average dimension, you end up with a fireball of a sleeping bag, especially for its temperature rating.

 The Phantom Spark is perfect for backpackers and climbers who might typically purchase a 30°F bag but run on the colder end of the spectrum.
 Conversely, it's great for summertime alpine climbing or higher elevation backpacking where weight is crucial, but you still need something warmer than your average 30°F bag.